MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/analyze-business-processes.md

    ![Select filters](../images/wpa/tutorials/select-filters-3.png)

 8. In the middle field, select "**=**" and in the field on the right, select a business process.
+Only business processes in the "Ready" state are available for selection.

 9. Finish defining your query and select **Run**.